ascend4/ascend4/models/johnpye/dyn/README.txt

   under gravity and reflects instantaneously at the floor by applying `REINIT(v, -e * pre(v));`, with smaller bounce heights after each impact.

+- `resting_rebound.a4c`
+  A settling variant of the ideal bounce.
+It uses selector modes `'free'`, `'impact'`, and `'rest'` so the ball can latch to a resting contact state after sufficiently small bounces.

 - `lengthening_sawtooth.a4c`
   A reset oscillator with simple event memory.
 Each event resets the state, records the event time, and lengthens the next period.

+- `overflowing_weir.a4c`
+  A two-state selector example showing state-local equations directly inside selector cases, with direct transition guards: below the crest the overflow is zero, above the crest it follows a weir law.

 These are example models rather than solver-regression models, but they are also covered by automated IDA tests so they should remain executable.